kahoragachau/phase-2-project/README.md

 Joel Kahora Gachau

 ## About
-The Link to the Backend code is [here](https://teachers-data-project.herokuapp.com/teachers)
+The Link to the Backend API is [here](https://jolly-puce-chipmunk.cyclic.app/teachers)

 ## Live Link
 The Link to the live site is [here](https://phase-2-project-ruby.vercel.app/)